 Jenn & Sean

-Freelance writer Jenn Rice and her friend decided to take a trip to Barcelona on a whim in 2009.
-It was so spontaneous that they didn’t bother to book a hotel, and they quickly found themselves following two random guys down a popular street, La Rambla, hoping they would lead them to a spot with a vacancy.
+Freelance writer, Jenn Rice, and her friend decided to take a trip to Barcelona on a whim in 2009.
+It was so spontaneous that they didn’t bother to book a hotel and quickly found themselves following two random guys down a popular street, La Rambla, hoping they would lead them to a spot with a vacancy.
 Unfortunately (or fortunately), they were surprised to find out the guys were in the same predicament.
 “The hotel was only able to find one room and the four of us ended up splitting it for 48 hours,” Jenn shared.
 That’s how Jenn met her now-husband, Sean Tippetts.

 Now married three years, they don’t have plans of stopping anytime soon: "Traveling fuels both of us and keeps us young," said Jenn.
 "As soon as one trip is over, we’re immediately scheming on the next—whether abroad or a local Wyoming fishing spot."

 In 2005, Kristin Luna and Scott van Velsor were two of the four Americans taking a year-long international journalism course in Holland.
 Not only did Kristin hail from Tennessee and Scott from California, but the pair were nine years apart, making it unlikely that the now-happy couple would have crossed paths if a desire to see the world—and report on it—hadn’t brought them together.

 Even so, it definitely wasn’t love at first stroopwafel: “We immediately dismissed each other; he thought I was just some Southern sorority girl with no depth, I thought him a bit boring,” she explained.
 However, when a trip to concentration camps in Germany and Holland encouraged them both to discuss serious, important topics, they realized how much they actually shared in common.
 They spent the rest of the program traveling through Europe together, but when the year ended, Scott went back to San Francisco, and Kristin took a job in New York.